| Version: | 0.2.1 |

 Details

-The formula should be in the form responses ~ covariates where the responses are the multivariate count matrix or a few columns from a data frame which is specified by data
+The formula should be in the form responses ~ covariates where the responses are the multivariate count matrix or a few columns from a data frame which is specified by data.
+The covariates are either matrices or from the data frame.
+The covariates can be numeric or character or factor.

-for details about distributions.
+See dist for details about distributions.

-Instead of using the formula, the user can directly input the design matrix and the response vector using MGLMreg.fit
+Instead of using the formula, the user can directly input the design matrix and the response vector using MGLMreg.fit function.

 Value